Renowned poet, actor, reactionary

-He began to write very early, fascinated by the magic of words, in particular waka (和歌) poems, influenced by Tachihara Michizō (立原道造, 1914-1939), which were published in his school magazine, and stories such as Hanazakari no Mori (花ざかりの森, “The Blossoming Forest”, 1941).
+He began to write very early, fascinated by the magic of words, in particular, waka (和歌) poems, influenced by Tachihara Michizō (立原道造, 1914-1939), which were published in his school magazine, and stories such as Hanazakari no Mori (花ざかりの森, “The Blossoming Forest”, 1941).
 He soon became deeply attracted to the works of Oscar Wilde.
 It was around this time he adopted his pen name Mishima Yukio.
-He also developed interest in psychoanalysis and grew fond of Western literature, which he tried to emulate in his early stories, depicting in a rather morbid style, the life of young people of the apure (post-war period, from the French ‘après-guerre’).
+He also developed an interest in psychoanalysis and grew fond of Western literature, which he tried to emulate in his early stories, depicting in a slightly morbid style, the life of young people of the pure (post-war period, from the French ‘après-guerre’).

-Studying during day and writing at night, because his father had forbidden him to engage in “effeminate activities” such as writing stories, Mishima graduated from Tokyo University in 1947.
-He landed a position at the Ministry of Finance, but soon left with his father’s approval, in order to recover from the physical exhaustion he had suffered during his final years at university and to resume his literary interests.
+Studying during the day and writing at night, because his father had forbidden him to engage in “effeminate activities” such as writing stories, Mishima graduated from Tokyo University in 1947.
+He landed a position at the Ministry of Finance.
+Still, He soon left with his father’s approval, to recover from the physical exhaustion he had suffered during his final years at university and resume his literary interests.
 He published his first major novel in 1949 at the age of 24, Kamen no kakokuhaku (假面の告白, Confessions of a Mask).
-Largely autobiographical, it prefigured the essence of his entire literary oeuvre: a taste for the aestethic, mixed with a morbid interest in death, voyeurism combined with narcissism, heroism, and a conviction that all humans come to a tragic end.
-In 1952, he traveled around the world, fascinated in particular by Greece and its ancient culture.
-Although his thought was westernized, he was fiercely attached to Japanese traditions, namely a military spirit, with which he was inculcated at Gakushūin and which seems to have affected him deeply all his life.
+Largely autobiographical, it prefigured the essence of his entire literary oeuvre: a taste for the aesthetic, mixed with a morbid interest in death, voyeurism combined with narcissism, heroism, and a conviction that all humans come to a tragic end.
+In 1952, he travelled around the world, fascinated in particular by Greece and its ancient culture.
+Although his thought was westernised, he was fiercely attached to Japanese traditions, namely, a military spirit, with which he was inculcated at Gakushūin and which seems to have affected him deeply all his life.

 A prolific writer, he produced novel after novel, along with essays, plays, and screenplays.
 He was of slight build and was constantly exercising physically: either bodybuilding or practising kendō (剣道) and iaidō (居合道) three days a week, mostly at Tokyo police stations, a weekly regime he would pursue until his death.
 His aim was partly to stay healthy, partly to “be beautiful”, since he hardly concealed his unreserved admiration for the male body and his penchant for homosexuality.
 Nevertheless, after a short liaison with the famous tennis player Michiko Shōda (正田美智子), who later married Crown Prince Akihito and is now Empress Michiko (皇后美智子 Kōgō Michiko), he married Yōko Sugiyama, the daughter of the famous traditional painter Nei Sugiyama, who he was formally introduced to by Yasunari Kawabata.
 They had two children together, a daughter named Noriko (born in 1959) and a son named Ichiro (born in 1962).